 “She has created an icon out of herself,” he says.
 “From the PR point of view, she has handled herself brilliantly because if you are seen to be self-promoting too much, the press will turn on you.
 But she hasn’t done that.
 She has been elusive and slightly mysterious enough in her behavior for the media to remain intrigued by her.” – Eugene Secunda, New York University communications professor.

 8) Use a multi-channel approach

 Through her research, Rowling realized that her audience ranged from young children to adults, and she needed to figure out a way to cater to all their interests.
 One of the reasons she reached so many people is because she used multiple channels to do so.

 Back when the books and movies first came out, social media did not have the influence it has today.
 However, JK Rowling knew that majority of her audience gravitated towards social media for information and entertainment.
-For this reason, she decided to create Pottermore, a digital publishing, e-commerce, entertainment, and news company where people could find news, features, and articles along with new and previously unreleased writings by Rowling.
-As of now, Pottermore has moved to the Wizarding World Site so that it can encompass her Fantastic Beasts franchise as well.
+For this reason, she decided to create Pottermore.
+This is a digital publishing, e-commerce, entertainment, and news company where people can find news, features, and articles along with new and previously unreleased writings by Rowling.
+Pottermore has now moved to the Wizarding World Site so that it can encompass her Fantastic Beasts franchise as well.
 Rowling has truly mastered the art of engaging and entertaining her existing fans.
 She created Pottermore so that fans could delve deeper into Harry Potter’s world, thus encouraging brand loyalty.

 As mentioned previously, she transformed the magical world of Harry Potter into a real-life experience by developing amusement parks for everyone to enjoy.
 She was able to expand her reach by using the multi-channel approach.

 Companies can use this approach to attract different segments of their audience.
 Different audiences are attracted to different things and other means of obtaining information, so by using multiple channels, companies can tailor their message to fit their audience.